 There is a world of difference between having superb focusing features and not having such capabilities, how easily those functions can be accessed, and how adaptable your camcorder can be in different lighting settings.
-There is also a world of difference between having superb focusing features and not having such capabilities.
+There is also a difference between having superb focusing features and not having such capabilities.

 The Canon XA50 Professional UHD 4K Camcorder is a camera that takes video in the ultra-high definition 4K format.
 This camcorder is both tiny and lightweight.
-It also contains a 1″ CMOS sensor, two XLR audio inputs, one mini-HDMI output, and one BNC 3G-SDI output; these features position this camera fully in the ENG category, which makes it suitable for usage in works of a documentary or journalism-style type.
+It also contains a 1″ CMOS sensor, two XLR audio inputs, one mini-HDMI output, and one BNC 3G-SDI output; these features position this camera entirely in the ENG category, which makes it suitable for usage in works of a documentary or journalism-style type.

-The camera is able to produce video through its mini-HDMI and 3G-SDI outputs with a maximum resolution of 1920 by 1080 pixels, a bit depth of 4:2:2, and a frame rate of 59.94 frames per second.
+The camera can produce video through its mini-HDMI and 3G-SDI outputs with a maximum resolution of 1920 by 1080 pixels, a bit depth of 4:2:2, and a frame rate of 59.94 frames per second.
 The XA50’s audio capabilities include a 3.5mm stereo micro input, two XLR inputs that provide phantom power, and up to four channels of LPCM audio with configurable or automatic recording levels.
 Additionally, the XA50 also features two XLR inputs.